 Custom Profiles: By enabling Custom Profiles you can create your own profiles for audits and organize all necessary checks in one place.

-The User Profile tab can be used to manage the Local users accounts or to connect Runecast Analyzer to Active Directory.
+The User Management tab can be used to manage the Local users accounts or to connect Runecast Analyzer to Active Directory or LDAP.

 The default local user that has access to the Runecast Analyzer web interface is:

 By default, rcuser is granted with Admin role which cannot be changed.
 Click Edit user (cog icon) in the Actions column to change the default password.

 rcuser is the only account which cannot be deleted.

 An unlimited number of Local users accounts can be added.
 For each user, one of two roles can be selected: Admin or Read-only.

 The Admin role has no restrictions – it can manage the Runecast Analyzer without any limitations.
 It has also permission to create/remove other users apart from rcuser.